-7.4.4 Payment for Historic Fixed Price TCC Renewal
+7.6 Payment for Historic Fixed Price TCCs

-Payment (calculated in accordance with Section 19.2.1 of Attachment M of the OATT) for the one-year renewal of a HFPTCC shall be due and payable as follows:
+Payment of the purchase amount for the first year of an ETA converted to a HFPTCC, the one-year renewal of a HFPTCC, or the one-year extension of a HFPTCC shall be due and payable as follows:

-- 25% of the payment shall be due and payable on or before the date set forth in Attachment D of this Manual, unless such date is otherwise extended by the NYISO; and - 75% of the payment shall be due on the payment due date for HFPTCCs set forth in Attachment D of this Manual.
-Such date will, as a general matter, be set in the Capability Period immediately preceding the Capability Period in which the renewed HFPTCC becomes effective.
+- 25% of the required payment shall be due and payable on or before the date set forth in Attachment D of this Manual, unless such date is otherwise extended by the NYISO; and - 75% of the required payment shall be due on the payment due date set forth in AttachmentD of this Manual.
+Such date will, as a general matter, be set in the Capability Period immediately preceding the Capability Period in which the HFPTCC becomes effective.